• TDD vs BDD: Concepts, Differences, and Practical Use

 Early defect detection

-Clearer and more maintainable code structure
+Better and more sustainable code structure.

 Improved design decisions